kubernetes-retired/poseidon/README.md

     --kubeVersion=<Major.Minor>
 ```

-Arguments in `${FIRMAMENT_HOME}/config/firmament_scheduler.cfg` control flow
+The configuration of the Firmament scheduler service is controlled by the
+configuration file in `${FIRMAMENT_HOME}/config/firmament_scheduler.cfg`.
+You
-scheduling features (e.g. to choose a scheduling policy).
-For more info check
+can modify this file to control scheduling features (e.g. choose a scheduling
+policy).
+To apply changes, you need to restart (but not recompile) the
+Firmament scheduler service.
+For more info, check
 [the arguments accepted by Firmament](https://github.com/camsas/firmament/blob/master/README.md#using-the-flow-scheduler).
+All of these arguments can be set via the configuration file.

 ## Contributing